'48 by James Herbert

 - Purchase it here

-- Published September 2003 (Cemetery Dance signed limited hardcover edition)
+- Published September 2003 (Cemetery Dance Publications hardcover signed and limited to 1,000 copies edition)

 - Finished reading it on August 19, 2009